 History of Shia Sect

 The Shias render exclusive devotion to the Hashimite section of the Prophet Muhammad's survivors.
 Fatima was his only surviving child.
 Ali, her husband, was his first cousin and Hasan and Hussain, his two well-loved grandsons.
-They regard these four (and the twelve imams that followed) as infallible and the only group worthy of love and reverence after the Prophet.
+They regard these 4 and the 12 Imams as infallible and the only group worthy of love and reverence after the Prophet.

 Belief of Shia Sect